Retrieving Infinite Numbers of Patterns in a Spin-Glass Model of Immune Networks

-In conclusion, we have shown how new insights and techniques from graph theory and the statistical mechanics of finitely connected spin systems allow us to deepen our understanding of important aspects of the adaptive immune system, namely its remarkable and crucial ability to manage an extensive number of clones in parallel, and its homeostatic regulation of cell numbers.
+In conclusion, we have shown how new insights and techniques from graph theory and statistical mechanics of finitely connected spin systems allow us to deepen our understanding of important aspects of the adaptive immune system, namely its remarkable and crucial ability to manage an extensive number of clones in parallel, and its possible relation to homeostatic regulation.

-The authors are grateful for support from FIRB grant RBFR08EKEV, Sapienza University, INFN and the UK's Biotechnology and Biological Sciences Research Council.
+The Authors are grateful to Gruppo Nazionale per la Fisica Matematica (GNFM-INDAM), trough Progetto-Giovani Agliari2016 and Progetto-Giovani Tantari2016, to Salento University and to the UK's Biotechnology and Biological Sciences Research Council for financial support.